Permanently Treating Facial Paralysis, Bell’s Palsy and Synkinesis with Modified Selective Neurectomy

 - Platysmal

-Selective neurolysis involves meticulously mapping out the facial nerves with intraoperative electromyography (EMG) and decreasing the activity of the nerves that are counterproductive to the smile mechanism.
-Dr. Azizzadeh also releases the platysma muscle that pulls the corner of the mouth down, allowing for spontaneous reanimation of the face and a natural-looking smile.
-Dr. Azizzadeh designed the selective neurolysis procedure to be minimally invasive in order to reduce a patient’s downtime and risks in comparison to other facial nerve surgeries.
+Selective neurolysis involves meticulously mapping out the facial nerves with intraoperative electromyography (EMG) and decreasing the activity of the nerves that hamper the smile mechanism.
+Dr. Azizzadeh also releases the platysma muscle that pulls the corner of the mouth down, resulting in spontaneous reanimation of the face.

 Selective Neurolysis Is The First Permanent Treatment For Bell’s Palsy Patients